Plank Reloaded

 Yes, Plank Reloaded works with multiple monitors.
 To have a dock on each monitor, you need to launch multiple instances with different names:

-# Launch first dock
+plank # First dock

-plank -n dock2
+plank -n dock2 # Second dock

-You can move docks to your active monitor (where your cursor is) by enabling “On Active Display” in the preferences or by sending a USR1 signal to the plank process:
+Each instance can be configured independently.
+You can move docks to your active monitor by enabling “On Active Display” in the preferences or by running killall -USR1 plank.

 Check if “Restrict to Workspace” is enabled in preferences.
 When enabled, applications will only show up on the workspace they’re active on.